RowleyGroup/covalent-classifier/README.md

 This will make a file named `gradcam_heatmap.png`.
 If you want to adapt this to your needs, refer to `models/graph/gradcam.py` file itself.

 By default, `GCNII` model is used.
 You can modifiy which model to use to produce the heatmap by modifying the argument in `make_gradcam_heatmap` of `models/graph/gradcam.py` module, or by training your own model.

+# How to Cite

+Researchers using these methods or the ProteinReactiveDB should cite Cano Gil, VH; Rowley C.N.	_Digital Discovery_, **2024**, DOI:	https://doi.org/10.1039/D4DD00038B

 # Troubleshooting